 The major republican TV channel, TNV, has been broadcasting in both Tatar and Russian since its foundation in 2002.
-From 2009 to 2022, four Tatarlanguage channels were launched in Tatarstan, three of them broadcastEkiyat Tatar State Puppet Theatre ing 24/7.
+From 2009 to 2022, four Tatarlanguage channels were launched in Tatarstan, three of them broadcasting 24/7.
 These are the information and cultural channel TNV-Planeta, TMTV and Maidan music channels and Shayan TV children's channel.
 The Tatar-Bashkir music channels of Bashkortostan (Tugan Tel and Ma-Tur TV), the Muslim Tatar-Russian Huzur TV are also available.
 There are several district television stations which broadcast in Tatar and Russian.